Table of Contents

 We examine each finish in detail, including the preparation process, pros and cons, and cost.

-Galvanised trailers
+Galvanised Trailers

 Galvanised steel refers to the treatment method used to extend longevity and enable the steel to withstand harsh environments.
 Galvanising is considered a sacrificial protection – the zinc coating absorbs corrosive materials before they can react with the steel.